pungentee/greyris/README.md

 ## Requires
 - Installed Go
-- [Spotify App](https://developer.spotify.com/dashboard) with a Redirect URI that has the value `http://localhost:8080/callback`
+- [Spotify App](https://developer.spotify.com/dashboard) with a Redirect URI that has the value `http://localhost:8080/callback` (Required for proper authentication)
 - The playlist you want to sort must be yours

 ## Install